 The Transmathematica journal is owned and published by Dr James A. D. W. Anderson, 88 Lower Henley Road, Caversham, Reading, England, RG4 5LE.
 See the menu option About | Contact.

-The journal was founded on 1st January 2018 and published its first article on 25th June 2019.
+Dr James A. D. W. Anderson founded the journal on 1st January 2018.
+The journal published its first article on 25th June 2019.

 The Transmathematica society predates the journal.
 Dr Anderson founded the society as a Google+ Community on 2nd April 2014.
-When Google closed its communities, Dr Anderson created a LinkedIn group to host the society on 9th February 2019.
+When Google closed its communities, Dr Anderson transferred the society to a LinkedIn group on 9th February 2019.